ra2109/Alpha-Dental/README.md

-# AlphaDental - Solution for All Dental Problems
+# AlphaDental - Solution For All Your Dental Problems

 **AlphaDental** is a Modern Responsive Website for Dental Clinic.
 It is built with ReactJS, Bootstrap, and Sass.
 Dental clinic can use